victordibia/handtrack.js/README.md

 ## TODO (ideas welcome)

-- This thing is still compute heavy (you will hear your fans start spinning like crazy after a few mins).
+- This thing is still compute heavy (your fans may spin after while).
 This is mainly because of the neural net operations needed to predict bounding boxes.
 Perhaps there might be ways to improve/optimize this.
 - Tracking id's across frames.
 Perhaps some nifty methods that assigns ids to each had as they enter a frame and tracks them (e.g based on naive euclidean distance).
 - Add some discrete poses (e.g. instead of just hand, detect open hand, fist).